energy-code/academic/content/post/WFH_C19.md

 ##Dress the part

 Pretend like you are going into the office.
 Seriously.
-It is well documented that you will be more productive if you aren&#39;t dressed to relax.
-That doesn&#39;t mean you need to wear your best outfit.
+It is well documented that you will be more productive if you aren't dressed to relax.
+That doesn't mean you need to wear your best outfit.

 #Video conferencing